EtienneTho/hearing-as-cei/README.md

 * Please email me if you need the exact folder I reorganized.

 # Contact
-Please let us know for any bugs or questions. etiennethoret [at] gmail [dot] com
+Please let me know for any bugs or questions. etiennethoret [at] gmail [dot] com